mikethwolff/Image-Classification-with-Amazon-SageMaker/README.md

 **Training Job Monitoring:** Fetches details of the latest training job for review, including the job name, client, and description.<br>
 **Creating/Managing/Listing Endpoint Deployment:** Deploys the trained model to a SageMaker endpoint with specific instance configurations and an endpoint name.
 Provides commands to list active SageMaker endpoints for monitoring.<br>

-**Error Logging:** Includes methods to locate inference errors or failures in S3 logs for debugging.<br>

 <p align="center">
   <img src="./screenshots/screenshot_project_11.JPG" />
 </p>